 Actually, that’s not totally true, we did use it… as a dumping ground storage area for random crap.
-It was too high to use as bench (it was boob-height on a shorty-pants like me), and we’re not sit-at-the-breakfast-bar type people, so it really was just a place to leave stuff that we couldn’t be bothered putting away.
+It was too high to use as a bench (it was boob-height on a shorty-pants like me), and we’re not sit-at-the-breakfast-bar type people, so it really was just a place to leave stuff that we couldn’t be bothered putting away.
 Same deal with the old chairs we inherited from the previous owners, they just became shelves for the overflow of crap from the breakfast bar.

 And last but certainly not least was the elephant in the room – the big ol’ gas heater right smack bang in the middle of the room, at the end of the breakfast bar.
 This was possibly the hardest thing to design around.
 The back of the heater is obviously pretty ugly, but moving the heater wasn’t an option, because a) hello $$$ and b) there isn’t really anywhere else to put it that would heat the whole open-plan living area.